 The New Content Experience, also known as Lessons, offers a clean, minimalist design for educators setting up a course and for learners navigating the materials.
-Some MSU courses have been using the new experience since 2019, when MSU first started beta testing.
 The instructors using it say it is more intuitive and easier to view the course setup with color-coded levels of folders.
-Students using it in these courses have not had any questions about navigating the course.
+Students using it in these courses have a different view, and generally have not had any questions about navigating the course.

-The New Content Experience became available for all MSU faculty and staff on August 21, 2021, to opt-in or opt-out according to their preference.
+The New Content Experience became available for all MSU faculty and staff in August.
+2021.
+Course Administrators/Editors control the view and they can opt-in or opt-out according to their preference.
 See some of the limitations below before deciding to turn it on for live semester courses.
-There are no future dates planned for when D2L will switch all courses to the new experience and there should be ample warning when we do have a date.
+There are no future dates planned for when D2L Brightspace will switch all courses to the new experience and there should be ample warning before we do have a date.

-To turn it on, go to the Content tab for a course you can edit.
-For a new course, you will see a notification asking if you want to turn on the new experience.
-After choosing to turn it on or leave it off, look for a small arrow in the upper right corner to re-open the options.
-You can switch back and forth without loss of content.
+To turn it on, first go to the Content tab.
+If it is a new course, you will see a notification automatically drop down, asking if you want to turn on the new experience.
+After choosing to turn it on or leave it off, look for a small arrow in the upper right corner under the course navbar to re-open the options.
+You can switch back and forth between experiences without loss of content.

 NOTE: The instructor view and the student view do not look the same.
-It is recommended to use the "View as a Student" tool when demonstrating content to students.
+It is recommended to use the "View as a Student" option, or impersonate the Demo Student from the Classlist, when sharing content with students.

 No. Students cannot switch their view of content.
 It is determined by the instructor's choice of whether or not to turn on the New Content Experience.
-The student's viewing experience is called the new Learner Experience (LE).
+The student's viewing experience is called the new Learner Experience (LX or LE).

 Existing fourth-level sub-modules will not display, and a warning message will appear.
-The sub-module and its content still exist and can be located in the Course Builder tool if you need to move them up a level or recreate them.
-You can also opt-out of the New Content Experience to move the sub-module up a level.
+The sub-module and its content still exist and can be located in the Course Builder tool if you need to move them up a level.
+You can also opt-out of the New Content Experience to move the sub-module to a different location.

-Date management was added in August 2021 for most topic types.
-This includes Units, Lessons, Folders, webpages (new file), uploaded files (e.g., Word doc, ppt, pdf), and links.
-Activity properties must be set in the tool settings for Assignments, Discussions, Quizzes, etc. See the following for more details, Content - Date Management And Display In Lessons.
-Go to the Classlist and impersonate the Demo Student to get a true view of what students will see with restricted dates (start/end) and due dates.
+>Date management has been added for most topic types.
+This includes Units, Lessons, Folders, webpages (new file), uploaded files (e.g., Word, PPT, PDF) and links.
+Activity properties are usually set in the tool settings for Assignments, Discussions, Quizzes, etc. Go to the Classlist and impersonate the Demo Student to get a true view of what students will see when restricted dates (start/end) and due dates are added.
 Dates can be managed in the edit menu for a content topic, or by going to Course Admin > Manage Dates.

 Note: Learners cannot see topics, including Assignments and Quizzes, that have a future start date or past end date.
 Create an HTML document as a placeholder explaining when the items will appear.